asymetrixs/Trape/README.md

 # Trape - Trading Ape

 This is just a fun project to develop a trading bot that connects to Binance (https://binance.com) and trades asset using USDT.
+It was developed with mainly BTC/USDT in mind.
+So other assets/USDT (especially with a different value (lower or higher than around 13000 USDT per token might cause unexpected behavior, focus was on BTC))

 # How does it work?
 Trape has two main projects, Trape.Collector and Trape.Trader.